The Silent Inflammation: Understanding Chronic Low-Grade Inflammation and How Photobiomodulation Can support

 Conclusion

-Photobiomodulation provides a scientifically supported, safe, and effective way to help reduce inflammation, support mitochondrial health, and restore balance to the immune system.
-When combined with good lifestyle habits, PBM can be a powerful tool for long-term well-being and prevention.
+Red light therapy is a safe, scientifically supported way to help reduce inflammation, support mitochondrial function, and restore balance to the immune system.
+When combined with good lifestyle habits, PBM becomes a powerful tool for overall wellness and long-term health.

 References